Dear readers of ADxS.org, please forgive the disruption.

 • Antagonist at D2 receptors

-2. Buspirone application
+2. Application of Buspirone

-Generalized anxiety disorder (admitted).
+Generalized anxiety disorder (approved).

-Several other studies also found improvements with buspirone in ADHD3 or ADHD with co-morbid oppositional defiant behavior.4
+Various other studies also found improvements with buspirone in ADHD3 or ADHD with co-morbid oppositional defiant behavior.4

 3. Contraindications / cross effects